JSchoeck/portfolio/README.md

 ### 2. Work Data Projects
 #### [SPEA_csv_import](https://github.com/JSchoeck/portfolio/tree/master/SPEA_csv_import)
 A tool to deal with data from an end of line tester in a production environment for electronics (PCBA production).
 Imports large amount of original csv data files, stiches them together, selects relevant features, handles missing and incomplete data and tests, adds features and creates different plots with insights into tests results.
+Compresses data to store whole dataset in memory.

 #### [EOL_BMG](https://github.com/JSchoeck/portfolio/tree/master/EOL_BMG)
 Analysis and classification of serial production end-of-line tester data using a kNN-classifier and an ANN on the error code as a OneHotEncoded multi-class dependant variable.
 The dataset consists of over 1 M observations with 30 selected features.
 Model quality was quantified using appropriate accuracy measurements for each model.